jajcayn/pyclits/README.rst

 Documentation
 -------------
 Instead of proper documentation [I plan to add it later though!], I created a few examples on how to work with basic class ``DataField`` and other functions.
 These can be found in examples folder.
-This folder includes some climate date, which are publicly available for download, for your convenience, I included them here.
+This folder includes some climate data, which are publicly available for download, just for your convenience, I included them here.

 Dependencies